-The Huasteca Potosina is one of the most spectacular regions in all of Mexico and a highlight of anyone’s travels here in this country.
+The Huasteca Potosina is one of the most spectacular regions in all of Mexico and a highlight of anyone’s travels here.
 Within the Huasteca Potosina are some of the most gorgeous waterfalls we have visited on our road trip through the Pan-American countries.

-We spent five days driving all across the Huasteca Potosina seeking out the best waterfalls to escape Mexico’s heat and humidity.
+We drove across the Huasteca Potosina for five days, seeking the best waterfalls to escape Mexico’s heat and humidity.

 If you’re interested in visiting the Huasteca Potosina and looking for things to do in Huasteca Potosina, keep reading below!

-We talk about the six major waterfalls that we visited during our trip and give each waterfall our personal rating.
+We introduce the six major waterfalls we visited during our trip and give each waterfall our rating.

 What Does ‘Huasteca Potosina’ Mean?

 ‘La Huasteca’ is a geographical and cultural region within Mexico located just north of Mexico City and runs along the Gulf of Mexico.
-This was the region dominated by the Huastec indigenous people during the Mesoamerican Period.
+The Huastec indigenous people dominated this region during the Mesoamerican Period.

-The La Huasteca region covers over 7 different states in Mexico.
+The La Huasteca region covers over seven different states in Mexico.
 These states include:

 - San Louis Potosi